bibarrav/node-red-pool-panel-flow/README.md

 ### Usage
 The flow is configured to resolve authentication every 24 hours or when the token needs to be renewed, and get all status automatically every 60 secs.

-Status information published to MQTT (Names are case sensitive) on ``tele/pool-panel/info`` topic, and the message is a JSON with the fllowing properties:
+Status information is published to MQTT on ``tele/pool-panel/info`` topic, and the message is a JSON with the following properties (Names are case sensitive):

 | Property Name | Values | Description |
 | ------------- | ------ | ----------- |